Chsamir/chsamir.github.io/_pages/about.md

 <p align="justify">
 Chafik SAMIR is an Associate Professor at UCA and co-head of MOCA team at  LIMOS Laboratory, France.
 He obtained his PhD from USTL in 2007.
 After spending two years as a postdoctoral fellow in the Machine Learning Group at UCL, he joined UCA as an Assistant Professor in 2009.
 His main research interests are : </p>

-- Artificial Intelligence: Vision, Learning, and  Data Science
+- Artificial Intelligence: Vision and  Learning
 - Gaussian Processes: Spatio-temporal, Deep, Constrained, Reduced, Scalable
 - Regression: Optimization and Fitting on Manifolds
-- Statistical Shape Analysis: Functional, curves, and surfaces
+- Shape Analysis and Patterns: Functional, curves, and surfaces

 - With applications to real world probelms : Medical, Artificial Vision, Data Science, Indiustrial, Paleontology, Genomics,   etc.